 The process is physical and elemental, it mirrors the very origins of ceramics- earth, wood and fire.
 It’s unpredictable and I like this, removing control and allowing all the variables to come into play- the weather, the firewood, the clay that came straight out of the ground only a few metres from the fire.

 I live in a densely populated county and many of my materials come from marginal places.
-These places are under threat from cultivation, development etc. Although I caretake as I harvest, to support the plants’ health and vigour, sometimes I’ll go to gather and find everything unexpectedly cut back by a landowner.
+These places are under threat from cultivation, development etc. I caretake as I harvest, to support the plants’ health and vigour.

 There’s a mind map in my head of plants around where I live; it probably extends to about a 20-mile radius, but wherever I go I’m always looking around at what’s growing where, and how it’s doing.